10 Free Washcloth Crochet Patterns To Make

 The most common yarn to use for washcloths is 100% cotton because of its absorbency and durability.
 However, that is not the only option and it depends on what type of washcloth you want.

-What Type of Washcloth Do You Want?
+What Type of Washcloth Do You Want to Make?

 Do you want your washcloth to be scrubby and gently exfoliating?
 Then hemp yarn or nettle yarn are perfect yarns to use.
-My Textured Puff Washcloth that you can find in the list below and free on my blog uses 100% yarn for this very reason and for its environmental sustainability.
+My Textured Puff Washcloth that you can find in the list below and free on my blog uses 100% hemp yarn for this very reason and for its environmental sustainability.
 It also means that they can be easily composted at the end of their lives with no worry about toxic dyes entering the soil.

 Would you prefer a softer washcloth for moping up spills or gentle washing for babies?
 Then 100% cotton is your best bet, however, be sure to use organic cotton if you can in order to support a more sustainable production of yarn and help look after our planet.